RAY Staff

 TULAY KIRAN - PROJECT WORKER

-MEG PECHONIS - office manager/Volunteer Coordinator
+MEG PECHONIS - operations manager

 Meg has a Bachelor of Arts degree in Public Policy and a Level 3 Advanced Certificate in Bookkeeping.
-Prior to working at RAY, she has held a variety of roles in the non-profit sector including as admissions director for a small school, exhibition coordinator for a festival and children’s work coordinator for a church.

-ganna bielcheva - Youth worker
+ganna bielcheva - Youth Coordinator